 Can a debt collector garnish my bank account or my wages?

-If federal benefits are directly deposited into your bank account, there are additional protections under federal law for some of the funds in your account.
+If federal benefits, such as Social Security, SSI, VA, and others, are directly deposited into your bank account, there are additional protections under federal law for some of the funds in your account.

-TIP: If possible, consult an attorney if you are sued.
+If possible, consult an attorney if you are sued.

 An attorney can represent you if you are sued.
 Don’t wait until your case has gone to court to get legal help.
 You may be able to work out a repayment plan or negotiate a settlement.
 Once a court has issued a judgment against you it will be much harder and more costly to try to reverse a garnishment order.
 Your legal costs may end up being less overall if you engage an attorney at the start of the case than if you hire an attorney to help you after an order of garnishment has already been entered against you.

 To find an attorney, you can contact a lawyer referral service in your area and ask for an attorney with experience in consumer law, debt collection defense, or the Fair Debt Collection Practices Act (FDCPA).
 Some attorneys may offer free services, or charge a reduced fee.
 There may also be legal aid offices or legal clinics in your area who will offer their services for free if you meet their criteria.
 Servicemembers should consult their local JAG office.

 Ask CFPB provides general consumer information.
 It is not legal advice or regulatory guidance.
 The CFPB updates this information periodically.

 Ask CFPB includes links or references to third-party resources or content.
 The CFPB does not endorse the third-party or guarantee the accuracy of this third-party information.
 There may be other resources that also serve your needs.